solar panels Africa

 With each challenge the common link is that resilient and efficient electricity grids will undoubtedly be the foundation and backbone of a decarbonized world.
 This need for efficient and resilient grids will require countries to once again join hands, at COP29, to pledge grid investment and expansion to deliver on the energy and climate goals.

 Beyond coming together with a global commitment, the pledge must be supported with action on the ground.
-The very first action, by countries, is to assess the health of the grid in their respective geographies to plan where, when and how much is needed to build resilient grid while using available resources wisely.
+The very first action, by countries, is to assess the health of the grid in their respective geographies to plan where, when and how much is needed to build resilient a grid while using available resources wisely.
 More than USD 600 billion of annual investment is required to replace or add over 25 million kilometers of transmission and distribution grid worldwide by 2030.
 [5]

 A grid pledge at COP29 can set a specific and time bound target for electricity grid development and investment, commensurate with the renewable energy capacity expansion goals, and encourage global collaboration and learning.
 Subsequently, countries can update their Nationally Determined Contribution (NDC) goals to enable actions consistent with the full set of country commitments.